Azure/bicep-registry-modules/avm/res/web/serverfarm/README.md

 ### Example 3: _WAF-aligned_

 This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.
+Note - whilst this test is WAF aligned, zoneRedundant is set to false to avoid temporary AVM environment challenges.
+It is highly recommended that users of this module set the property value to true.

 <details>